 For a certain generation, tasting a vanilla malted milkshake will bring back memories of hanging out at the soda fountain.
-Even for those who have never had that experience, we might still long for the rich, decadent treat our parents or grandparents told us about.
+Even for those of us who never had that experience, we might long for the rich, creamy, and decadent treat our parents or grandparents told us about.

 Unfortunately, many of the true old-fashioned soda fountains are gone, along with some of the other aspects of Main Street America.
-You can still get a great malted milkshake at a diner or cafe where they preserve the old crafts or at a new hipster establishment where they want to hearken back to that era.
+You can still get a great malted milkshake at a diner or cafe where they preserve the old crafts or at a new hipster establishment where they want to hearken back to that artisanal era.

 Beyond nostalgia, you may be health-conscious enough to want the flavor and the mouthfeel of a classic vanilla milkshake without the extra fat and calories.
 How can you have your malt and drink it, too?
 This recipe is made with reduced-fat ice cream and low-fat milk.
-The resulting malted shake is not quite as sinful of an indulgence as its ice-cream-parlor counterpart, nor is it straw-defyingly thick.
+As a result, this malted shake is not quite as sinful of an indulgence as its ice-cream-parlor counterpart, nor is it straw-defyingly thick.
 Choose your favorite brand of vanilla ice cream, and of course, you don't have to use reduced-fat ice cream.

 Combine ingredients in a blender jar or an immersion blender beaker.